home-assistant/home-assistant.io/source/hassio/installation.markdown

 - Enable either the [Samba add-on][samba] or the [SSH add-on][ssh] to manage your configuration in `/config/` (From the UI choose **Hass.io** which is located in the sidebar).

 <p class='note'>
-If your router doesn't support mDNS then you'll have to use the IP address of your Pi, instead of `hassio.local`, for example `http://192.168.0.9:8123`.
+If your router doesn't support mDNS, then you'll have to use the IP address of your Pi instead of `hassio.local`.
+For example, `http://192.168.0.9:8123`.
 You should be able to find the IP address of your Pi from the admin interface of your router.
 </p>

 <p class='note'>